Civil and Warrants Division

 The Transportation Division is also a part of Court Services.
 They are tasked with the duty of transporting prisoners to and from various jails and correctional facilities as well as to and from various court appearances.
 The deputies travel from the County Jail to the Duluth Courthouse seven miles away.
 Three days a week they travel to the Hibbing and Virginia Courthouses which are located 75 miles and 60 miles respectively.
 On the days the deputies are not driving prisoners to court, they are driving throughout Minnesota, Wisconsin and Iowa picking up people who have been arrested on various warrants.

 - Arrest Warrants: Are issued by the Courts, signed by Judges and entered into the State and Federal computers.
+To check if you have an active warrant, please call 218-726-2340 and select option 4 when prompted by the menu.

 Public access computers are available in Room 320 at the St. Louis County Courthouse in Duluth, MN to enable people to check for warrants.
 Court Administration will take "walk-ins" for warrants on Tuesdays at 8 a.m. or 1 p.m. and Thursdays at 8 a.m.
 Check in at Room 133.